mikewild-wcl/sk-graph-rag/README.md

 Neo4j can be run locally using Docker.
 See https://neo4j.com/docs/operations-manual/current/docker/introduction/

 A dockerfile is included in the AppHost project and this will start Neo4j when the application starts.

+Some of the code in this project was inspired by the book Essential GraphRAG.
+The code for that book is at

 ## Docker